communitiesuk/epb-etl/README.md

 The `query` property contains contains the SQL query to be made.
 There is also a `multiple` property which determines whether there are multiple values in a column, typically a list.
-This part of the ETL pipeline will extract the data from the Oracle DB into an `EMPLOYEE` property which will be at the same level as the `configuration` property as shown below.
+This part of the ETL pipeline will extract the data from the Oracle DB into a `data` property which will be at the same level as the `configuration` property.
+The `EMAIL` property will be a list of objects as shown below.

 ```json
 {